MasterKym/1337-MERN-S4/README.md

 There is a function named `modifyStudents` that is defined in `script.js`.
 That functions gets called before `createRow` and `insertRow`.
 You can edit **only** the `modifyStudents` function.
 Your job is to manipulate the `students` array to get the desired result.
 List of results:
+If you're stuck, check the hints at the botton of this markdown.

- - Add yourself to the bottom of the list of students. >!
-Hint text
+ - Add yourself to the bottom of the list of students.
- - Add yourself to the top of the list of students. >!
-Hint text
+ - Add yourself to the top of the list of students.
- - Remove everyone from the list of students but yourself. >!
-Hint text
+ - Remove everyone from the list of students but yourself.
- - Remove all students who are younger than 20 years old. >!
-Hint text
+ - Remove all students who are younger than 20 years old.
- - Display an [alert](https://www.w3schools.com/jsref/met_win_alert.asp) if there is a student younger than 20 years old in the list. >!
-Hint text
+ - Display an [alert](https://www.w3schools.com/jsref/met_win_alert.asp) if there is a student younger than 20 years old in the list.
- - Modify the age of Oussama. >!
-Hint text
+ - Modify the age of Oussama.

  Advanced: